 - A field project is the capstone experience in this program.
 Each student identifies a problematic issue within their own classroom and designs an action research project addressing the issue.
 Students working on their field project have ongoing support from a faculty mentor.

 - Complete an online application available on the Graduate School website.
 (The Graduate Record Examination (GRE) is NOT required for admission.)
 You may enroll for up to six credits of coursework prior to full acceptance into the program.
 Non-degree status, however, does not guarantee official admission to the program.

 - Candidates must schedule an interview with the graduate coordinator of Music Education.

-See MSU Graduate Catalog: MA Music Education Curriculum
+See Montclair State University Graduate Catalog: MA Music Education Curriculum

 Contact Graduate Coordinator, Dr. Lisa DeLorenzo, for more information: email@example.com)